uosofkho/aaa/README.md

 ## Install Custom Version

-To install your desired version, add the version to the end of the installation command. e.g., ver `1.6.4`:
+**Step 1:** To install your desired version, add the version to the end of the installation command. e.g., ver `1.6.4`:

 ```sh
 bash <(curl -Ls https://raw.githubusercontent.com/alireza0/x-ui/master/install.sh) 1.6.4